AlgoritmiNarvik/SaMuGeD-Algoritmi-DrDreSamplerAI-2024/SaMuGed-SimilarMidis/README.md

 - Without a properly placed dataset, the application will not be able to perform similarity searches
 - Documentation on how the dataset was created is available in the [dataset creation scripts directory](https://github.com/AlgoritmiNarvik/SaMuGeD-Algoritmi-DrDreSamplerAI-2024/tree/main/testing_tools/test_scripts/asle_scripts)

+### Dataset Creation Process

+The Lakh_MIDI_Clean_Patterns_v1 dataset was created using a specialized pattern detection system that identifies repeating musical patterns or motifs within MIDI files.
+The process involves:

+1. **Segmentation**: Dividing each MIDI track into segments based on natural breaks in the music (silence between notes)
+2. **Pattern Detection**: Identifying repeating note sequences by comparing pitch and duration
+3. **Deduplication**: Filtering similar patterns to prevent duplicates
+4. **Output Generation**: Saving each unique pattern as a separate MIDI file

+The dataset is organized hierarchically by artist, song, and instrument, making it easy to navigate and use for similarity search.
+Each pattern contains at least one musical bar and preserves the original tempo, time signature, and other MIDI metadata.

+For detailed information about the pattern detection algorithm and dataset creation process, see the [full documentation](https://github.com/AlgoritmiNarvik/SaMuGeD-Algoritmi-DrDreSamplerAI-2024/tree/main/testing_tools/test_scripts/asle_scripts).

 ### Desktop Application

 Run the desktop application: